tigerand/mchown/README.md

 # mchown - multi-threaded, recursive chown-like program

 ### Speedup
 Typical speedup is greater than 10 to 1 on non-memory file systems.
 Much greater speedups have been seen in testing, however.
 Most testing focused on file heirarchies of greater than 1 million files.
+When used on NFS filesystems, like NFS home directories with several hundred thousand source files, the speedup is truly dramatic, sometimes as high as 100/1.

 ## Usage
 Usually must be root to run if you're changing the UID of a file.
 If you're only changing the GID of a file, and the user you're running as has the right to that GID, then it will work without superuser priviledges.